TV TV Reviews

 The Master was brought back for two reasons.
 The first was to address a criticism that was levelled against Series 11: the lack of classic villains.
 The Master is one of The Doctor’s greatest villains, so he was an excellent candidate to reassure fans that classic villains can come back.
 The other reason was even more subtle: to let fans know the Doctor can regenerate into a man again.
 The previous version of The Master was Missy.
 Although Dhawan has an unenviable task because he’s living in the shadow of John Sim and Michelle Gomez.

 The Master other role in the episode was the set up the larger plot of the season because he says everything The Doctor knows is a lie.
-This was another attempt by Chibnall to make the show more like the Davies/Moffatt eras because the previous showrunners liked to use the mysterious box and have a long-running storyline throughout a season.
+This was another attempt by Chibnall to make the show more like the Davies/Moffatt eras because the previous showrunners liked to use the mysterious box and have a long-running storyline throughout the season.

 “Spyfall Part One” had a solid mystery setup and the episode had potential.
 But Chibnall seems to make the episode as dull as possible.
 Yazz and Ryan ended up doing all the James Bond stuff whilst The Doctor goes to O to find out what he knows.
 The Doctor doesn’t go to the locations of the attacks and investigates, and uses has sci-fi tech that MI6 doesn’t have.
 Chibnall has the reverse Midas touch because he makes decent ideas boring.